 Roy Hart Theatre Archives

-In 2008 and 2009 “La Mémoire“ – the archives room in Malérargues – was created by Paul and Cara Silber, who curated it until their departure from Malérargues in 2018.
+In 2008 and 2009 “La Mémoire“ – the archives room in Malérargues – was created by Paul and Clara Silber, who curated it until their departure from Malérargues in 2018.
 It is now managed by Carol Mendelsohn.
 This room houses the physical legacy of Alfred Wolfsohn, Roy Hart and the Roy Hart Theatre.
 The archive is available for consultation by students, teachers, and researchers of the voice work, upon request.

 “Giving Context to the Voice Work”, was a live presentation given by Paul and Clara Silber for many years during the summer months, during which they presented the archives and showed documentary films about the life and work of Alfred Wolfsohn, Roy Hart, and the Roy Hart Theatre, followed by a discussion period with those who attended.

 Paul Silber also created and maintained the original Roy Hart Theatre archival website, where you can learn more about the legacy of the Roy Hart Voice Work.

 ROY HART THEATRE PHOTOGRAPHIC ARCHIVES / Ivan Midderigh

 Over the past fifty years, Ivan Midderigh and several other photographers produced a huge body of work, consisting of thousands of images that were added to the material that already existed prior to the creation of the Roy Hart Theatre in 1969, and which Ivan curates and is working to preserve and make available for consultation.

 The Roy Hart Theatre Photo Archive is a visual record of an extraordinary story.
 It constitutes a vast amount of photographic material, dating from when Alfred Wolfsohn – the founder of the vocal research work that influenced the Roy Hart Theatre – was a child, up to the present time: a history of over a century.

 The history of the vocal exploration which was later to become known as the Roy Hart Theatre is a fascinating one.
 Although the company was formed in 1969, the vocal work had been researched and explored for many years by a group of pioneers who would become the founding members of the Roy Hart Theatre and whose groundbreaking work with the human voice would gain worldwide recognition.